multipaths/DiffuPath/README.rst

 | Gene D       | 3          |  0.07   |
 +--------------+------------+---------+

-You can also take a look at our Resources page for some examples files.
+You can also take a look at our `sample datasets <https://github.com/multipaths/DiffuPy/tree/master/examples/datasets>`_ folder for some examples files.

 .. [*] Differential expression values e.g. fold change (FC)